 Stress … danger … overreactions … risk … uncertainty.
 It’s all part of the great mystery of a teenager.
 Many fathers who have teenagers can actually view these research findings as good news.
 It’s somewhat comforting to know there’s a good explanation for the way our teens are acting, and that we aren’t alone in our struggles to understand our children and get along.
 With teens, this is pretty close to normal.

-A key aspect of the modeling component of Championship Fathering is being consistent—predictable in our moods and habits.
+All dads need to be consistent—predictable in our moods and habits.
 At the same time, we need to adjust our behavior to the ever-changing demands that come with life-long fathering.
 There is probably no time when this is more relevant than our kids’ teen years.
 Maintaining a strong connection with our teens requires a commitment to learn, grow and adapt to whatever challenges they may bring our way.
 If your teenager is causing you grief, the chances are good that you both need to make some changes.
 How can you adjust to meet your child partway?